a-pralat/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-AI laboratories: Machine Learning and Artificial Neural Networks
+### PUT Laboratories: Machine Learning and Artificial Neural Networks

+Introduction to AI stuff using Jupter Notebook and Python libraries such as:

+- NumPy
+- PyTorch
+- scikit-learn
+- Matplotlib